-Here are some frequently asked questions about hair claws:
+Here you will find frequently asked questions about hair claws:

 What is a hair claw?

-Hair claws are hair accessories that we use to fix and style hair.
+Hair claws are hair accessories that we use to secure and style our hair.
 They typically have prongs, which are also known colloquially as claws, teeth or legs.
-This is where the expressions hair claws, hair claws or hair spiders come from, all of which are synonyms.
+The terms hair claws, hair claws or hair spiders, which are all synonyms, are derived from this.

 Of course, there are big differences in quality.